River Island: Expansion and introduction of River Island

-In the 1980s, menswear was introduced to the business for the first time by Bernard’s son, Leonard Lewis, with the Concept Man brand.
+In the 1980s, menswear was introduced to the business for the first time by Bernard's son, Leonard Lewis, with the Chelsea Man then Concept Man brand.
 Concept Man stores were combined with existing Chelsea Girl shops, either in unused first floor spaces or adjacent premises.

-In 1988, River Island launched as a menswear store in Exeter, with the name inspired by Leonard Lewis’s time spent on a boat on the Thames.
+In 1988, River Island launched as a menswear store in Exeter, with the name inspired by Leonard Lewis's time spent on a boat on the Thames.
 The name and store performed so well that the whole business was rebranded from Chelsea Girl to River Island later in 1988.

 High street success

-Throughout the 1990s and 2000s, the brand continued to grow with a continued focus on trend-led, in-house designs it became a leading high street retailer in the UK.
+Throughout the 1990s and 2000s, the brand continued to grow with a continued focus on trend-led, in-house designs.
+It became a leading high street retailer in the UK.
 It was also one of the first high street retailers to launch online in the late 1990s.

 Present day

 River Island is headquartered in West London, with all core teams based in this location, including its in-house design team.
 Including store staff, River Island employs around 8,400 people in the UK, and in 2019, over 200 staff had worked at River Island for over 25 years.